 and not so far away that I can’t bear

 Beauty as a worry

 But the pulsating center of the poem seems to be beauty, rather than invisibility.
 Beauty which, for young people who naturally desire it, is never enough, but which, at the same time, is always redundant.
 In fact, it infallibly affects those who possess it even to a small extent.
 Like youth, beauty is a nuisance.
-It is desirable but it is also a social deficit for those in possession of it.
+It is desirable, but it is also a social deficit for those possessing it.
 Beauty was a burden when the beautiful young poet attracted the unpleasantness of rapacious looks.
-In the same way, youth – an equally tempting state – is actually a condition of social precariousness.
-From this point of view, Ode to Invisibility comes close to a quatrain (n 1456) by Emily Dickinson.
-In it, Amherst’s poet associates beauty with pain and thus insinuates that affliction is a condition of beauty itself.
-It does not bring only joy, because its nature is not simple, but complex, forked, two-faced.
-It is a gift and punishment from the gods.